bonsaiilabs/react-js-material-ui-stratafly/README.md

 1. Please go [here](https://nodejs.org/en/download/) and download the LTS version of Node.js installable file for your operating system.

-2. Alternatively, you can use Node Version Manager (`nvm`) to install LTS version of Node.js in case you do not want to delete the existing Node.js version on your machine.<br>
+2. Alternatively, you can use Node Version Manager (`nvm`) to install LTS version of Node.js in case you do not want to delete the existing Node version on your machine.<br>
- `NVM` allows you to use multiple Node versions on your machine and it would prevent disrupting other projects you may be running with different `Node.js` versions.<br> Please refer below on how to install Node using NVM.
+ `NVM` allows you to use multiple Node versions on your machine and prevent disrupting other projects you may be running with different `Node` versions.<br>

 ##### How do I use nvm to install Node.js ?
 Click on [this link](https://github.com/nvm-sh/nvm) and follow the instructions provided in their README.md file